Dear IUFRO Meliaceae E-list:

 brief, topical and policy-relevant highlights of those findings, along with

-*Occasionally, IUFRO Spotlight also presents special activities such as
+*IUFRO Spotlight** also aims to present activities such as sessions at

-sessions at major IUFRO congresses or the work of the IUFRO Task Forces.
+major IUFRO congresses or the work of IUFRO Task Forces with a focus on

 PDF for download